JuicedCooky/controller-to-mouse/README.md

 - **System tray integration** - Runs quietly in the background
 - **Persistent settings** - Configuration saved to `config.toml`

+### Specific Use Case:
+Allows Legion Go controllers to work when detached from device (both or single controller detached).

 ## Installation

 1. Download `ControllerTray.zip` from the releases